Mornington Peninsula Freeway

 The Mornington Peninsula Freeway is a freeway in Melbourne, Victoria, Australia, that provides a link from south-eastern suburban Melbourne to the Mornington Peninsula.
-Whilst the entire freeway from Dingley Village to Rosebud is declared by VicRoads as the Mornington Peninsula Freeway, the section between EastLink in Carrum Downs and Moorooduc Highway in Moorooduc is locally and commonly known as Peninsula Link.
+Whilst the entire freeway from Dingley Village to Rosebud is declared by VicRoads as the Mornington Peninsula Freeway, the section between EastLink in Carrum Downs and Moorooduc Highway in Moorooduc is locally and commonly known as Peninsula Link, and is operated and maintained privately.
+The northern section of the freeway was the most recent section to open in 2021, and was known as Mordialloc Freeway during construction.

 The entire freeway corridor bears the designation M11.

 Route

 The Mornington Peninsula Freeway begins at the Dingley Bypass in Dingley Village and travels southbound towards Chelsea Heights and the EastLink/Frankston Freeway interchange in Carrum Downs, running roughly parallel to the existing Boundary Road/Wells Road corridor.
 From here, it continues in a south-easterly direction changing its local name to Peninsula Link.
 Peninsula Link runs for 25 kilometres, bypassing Central Frankston to the east until it meets Moorooduc Highway, at which points the local name reverts to Mornington Peninsula Freeway.
 The freeway then continues southwest until Boneo Road, in Rosebud.
 This section of the freeway passes through vineyards, stud farms and gardens along the Mornington Peninsula.
 The final section of the road between Jetty Road and Boneo Road is a two lane, single carriageway road.
 Despite this, this section is still classed as a Freeway by VicRoads and carries the M11 designation.

 On the urban section of Mornington Peninsula Freeway (between Dingley Village and Carrum Downs), the standard travel time in both directions is 10 minutes: 2 minutes between Dingley Bypass and Lower Dandenong Road, 3 minutes between Lower Dandenong Road and Springvale Road, and 5 minutes between Springvale Road and the EastLink / Frankston Freeway.
 The usual peak period travel time is between 13 and 24 minutes; however, in times of extreme congestion or traffic incidents, the travel time can well exceed 30 minutes.